MehmetKaplan/tamed-stripe/frontend/README.md

 ```
 import tsf from 'tamed-stripe-frontend';
-import { StripeActionWebView } from 'tamed-stripe-frontend';
+import { StripeActionPage } from 'tamed-stripe-frontend';
 ```

 At this point you can use the library.